 How Does Standing Seam Compare to Metal Shingles?

-Standing seam metal roofs generally cost 25% to 35% more to install than metal shingles.
+Standing seam metal roofs can sometimes cost 20% to 30% more to install than metal shingles on more complex roofs.
 This is largely attributed to a more tedious labor necessary to install standing seam panels on a more complex roof with multiple dormers and valleys.

 In terms of performance, there is no significant difference between the two systems, however the quality of your installation and strict adherence to your system’s manufacturer’s specifications is by far the single most important factor determining longevity and performance of any residential or commercial, high-end metal roof.

 Cost of Materials

-Thus, it will cost between $2,750 and $3,250 for five squares of made-to-order standing seam panels and trim to roof over that medium-sized front porch over a patio on your house.
+Thus, it will cost between $2,750 and $3,500 for five squares of made-to-order standing seam panels and trim – enough to roof over that medium-sized front porch over a patio on your house.

 There’s also the cost of matching metal flashing, such as starter and drip-edge flashing, metal coil for chimney and skylight flashing, snow guards for doorways and entrances, underlayment, and suitable screws.

 All in all, unless you have your own roll-forming machine, you will need to go through a custom metal fabrication shop such as the ones at Beacon Supply or ABC supply.
 These places sell sheet metal panels and roofing materials to contractors only, so you will need to work with a professional contractor to buy the materials from a roofing supplier on your behalf.

-It’s true that you can also buy prefabricated standing seam metal panels at Lowe’s or Home Depot for about $2.00 per sq. ft., but those panels will be limited to standard lengths, basic colors in polyester paint finish (not Kynar 500) and will normally be made out of lower-end, thin (29-gauge) G-60 galvanized steel that is not suitable for residential applications.
+It’s true that you can also buy prefabricated standing seam metal panels at Lowe’s or Home Depot for about $2.00 per sq. ft., but those panels will be limited to standard lengths, basic colors in polyester paint finish (not Kynar 500) and will normally be made out of the lower-end, thin (29-gauge) G-60 galvanized steel that is not suitable for residential applications.